-In their 2015 election platform, Justin Trudeau and the Liberal Party of Canada promised to establish a Canada Infrastructure Bank "to provide low-cost financing for new infrastructure projects."
-This commitment was reiterated in the ministerial mandate letters Prime Minister Justin Trudeau provided as instructions to both the minister of finance and minister of infrastructure and communities.
-The prospect of a public bank that would provide cheap financing for public infrastructure was exciting to CUPE and many others who had fought against attempts by the government of then-Prime Minister Stephen Harper to force mass privatization of the public sphere through Public-Private Partnerships Canada and other neoliberal schemes.
+In their 2015 election platform, Justin Trudeau and the Liberal Party of Canada promised to establish a Canada Infrastructure Bank "to provide low-cost financing for new infrastructure projects."2 This commitment was reiterated in the ministerial mandate letters3 Prime Minister Justin Trudeau provided as instructions to both the minister of finance and minister of infrastructure and communities.
+The prospect of a public bank that would provide cheap financing for public infrastructure was exciting to CUPE and many others who had fought against attempts by the government of then-Prime Minister Stephen Harper to force mass privatization through Public-Private Partnerships Canada4 and other neoliberal schemes.